 5) Try a stream of consciousness (AKA ‘Free Writing’)

-This is one of the most effective exercises to be made if you end up staring at a blank page.
+Do you end up staring at a blank page a lot?
+Then this can be a very effective exercise indeed.
 The secret is in making a throwaway copy of your piece of writing with a promise to yourself that this will not be viewed by anyone else.
 This will make you get relaxed and get creative without the fear of judgment.

 Try writing whatever comes up in your mind without any filtering.
 Do not try to be logical and just be spontaneous.
 Let your creative side express itself and do not worry if thoughts that you write are random and lacking sense.
 This exercise is a lot of fun as well, as you might be surprised what you can come up with.
 MORE: How Free Writing Can Help You Get Started

-If you love writing but do not feel confident enough, start doing exercises that we listed.
-You will be surprised how great you can be and how much joy you can bring to your readers.
+If you love writing but do not feel confident enough, start doing the exercises that we listed.
+Just imagine how great it will feel when you have finished.
+From there, you can bring this new-found confidence to your work.

 BIO: Ester Brierley is a graduate student (Computer Science), junior QA Engineer in software outsourcing company, an enthusiastic freelance writer for Darwin blog and different digital blogs.
 She adores researching cutting-edge trends and sharing them in her writing pieces.
 You can follow her on Twitter.